jsquire/Interview-Challenges/README.md

 ### Structure ###

-* **src**
+* **challenges**
-  <br />_The container for project source code.
+  _The container for the individual challenges.
 Each challenge will have its own area under this container with its documentation and implementations._

 * **.editorconfig**
-  <br />_The standardized [editor configuration](https://editorconfig.org/) for defining and maintaining common conventions for code across developers.
+  _The standardized [editor configuration](https://editorconfig.org/) for defining and maintaining common conventions for code across developers.
 This configuration is intended to serve as the default for all implementations and span technology stacks.
 In the event that a specific implementation has special needs, a local override will appear in its container._

 * **.gitattributes**
-  <br />_The root configuration for the treatment of assets within the source control system.
+   _The root configuration for the treatment of assets within the source control system.
 This is intended to provide a baseline for each challenge and includes a wide set of languages and technology platforms._

 * **.gitignore**
-  <br />_The root configuration for assets that should be ignored by the repository.
+  _The root configuration for assets that should be ignored by the repository.
 This is intended to provide the baseline for each challenge.
 As a result, an effort was made to include a wide variety of languages and technology stacks.
 In the event that a specific implementation has special needs, a local override will appear in its container._

 * **CONDUCT.md**
-  <br />_The code of conduct expected by those contributing and participating in the community of this repository._
+  _The code of conduct expected by those contributing and participating in the community of this repository._

 * **CONTRIBUTING.md**
-  <br />_The guidelines for contributing to this repository._
+  _The guidelines for contributing to this repository._

 * **LICENSE.md**
-  <br />_The license applied to the assets and ideas contained in this repository.
+  _The license applied to the assets and ideas contained in this repository.
 In the event that a specific implementation has special needs, a local license will appear in its container._

 ### Licensing ###